smartcontractkit/documentation/docs/Introduction/getting-started/conceptual-overview.md

 Like Javascript, contracts can have state variables and local variables. **State variables** are variables with values that are permanently stored in contract storage.
 The values of **local variables**, however, are present only until the function is executing.
 There are also different types of variables you can use within Solidity, such as `string`, `uint256`, etc. Check out the [Solidity documentation](https://docs.soliditylang.org/en/v0.8.7/) to learn more about the different kinds of variables and types.

-*Modifiers* are used to change the level of access to these variables.
-Here are some examples of state variables with different modifiers:
+*Visibility modifiers* are used to define the level of access to these variables.
+Here are some examples of state variables with different visibility modifiers:

 ```solidity
 string public message;
 uint256 internal internalVar;
 uint8 private privateVar;
 ```

+Learn more about state variables visibility [here](https://docs.soliditylang.org/en/latest/contracts.html#state-variable-visibility).

 ### Constructors